3choff/docs-miner/README.md

 ## Features

 - Generate markdown documentation from any web URL
+- Smart crawling that follows subdirectory structure from the initial URL
-- Control crawling depth for documentation generation
+- Configurable crawling depth with precise level control
 - Real-time progress tracking
 - Stop crawling at any time
 - Automatically saves the markdown file in your current workspace